EconLuca/econluca.github.io/_teaching/2023-summer-micro.md

 location: "Ulm 🇩🇪"
 ---

-This is the Seminar on Applied Microeconomics (for Bachelor) and Special Issues in Applied Microeconomics (for Master) in the Summer Term 2023.
+This is the Seminar on Applied Microeconomics (for Bachelor) and Special Issues in Applied Microeconomics (for Master) in the Summer Term 2023 (forthcoming).